 U.S. employees meeting certain eligibility requirements may participate in the Morgan Stanley 401(k) Plan.
 Eligible U.S. employees receive discretionary 401(k) matching cash contributions as determined annually by the Company.
-For 2015, the Company made a dollar for dollar Company match up to 4% of eligible pay, up to the Internal Revenue Service ("IRS") limit.
-Matching contributions for 2015 were invested according to participants' investment direction.
-Eligible U.S. employees with eligible pay less than or equal to one hundred thousand dollars also received a fixed contribution under the 401(k) Plan that equals 2% of eligible pay.
+In 2016, the Company made a dollar for dollar Company match up to 4% of eligible pay, up to the Internal Revenue Service ("IRS") limit.
+Matching contributions are invested according to each participant's investment direction.
+Eligible U.S. employees with eligible pay less than or equal to one hundred thousand dollars also receive a fixed contribution under the 401(k) Plan that equals 2% of eligible pay.
 A transition contribution is allocated to certain eligible employees.